groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-stream.md

 ---
 There might be the case when your document is not physically located on the disk.
 Instead, you have the document in the form of a stream.
 In this case, to avoid the overhead of saving stream as a file on disk, [GroupDocs.Viewer](https://products.groupdocs.com/viewer) enables you to render the file streams directly.

-The following are the steps to be followed:

-*   Specify the method to obtain document stream;
-*   Pass method's name to [Viewer](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer) class constructor.

 Following code snippet serves this purpose.

 ```java